llnl/axom/src/axom/bump/docs/sphinx/bump_extraction.rst

 ClipField
 ##########

+The ``ClipField`` class with its default intersection policy breaks a mesh's zones into fragments, using an isosurface defined by a field where it equals a target clip value, to select and cut the mesh's zones.
+The surface divides the mesh into 2 colors, either of which can be selected.
+Whole zones that are selected become zones in the new mesh, as do any zone fragments arising from zones that are cut by the surface.
+Zone fragments have the same topological dimension as the input zones (2D zones make 2D fragments and 3D zones make 3D fragments).

 To use the ``ClipField`` class, one must have Blueprint data with at least one vertex-associated field.
 Views for the coordset and topology are created and their types are used to instantiate a ``ClipField`` object.
 The ``ClipField`` constructor takes a Conduit node for the input Blueprint mesh, a Conduit